 Cell and Cancer Biology

-My research focuses on how the activity and specificity of an enzyme called the proteasome affects the biology of a cell.
+My research focuses on how the activity and specificity of cellular enzymes called proteasomes affect the biology of a cell.
 The activities of proteasomes are essential for almost every process in the eukaryotic cell.
-My lab uses a variety of genetic, biochemical, and molecular biology approaches to specifically study a proteasome activator called PA28gamma, which is a prominent marker of several cancers and the autoimmune disease, systemic lupus erythematosus.
-In my lab, we currently pursue questions examining the role that PA28/proteasomes play in regulating cell division as well as apoptosis.
+My lab uses a variety of genetic, biochemical, and molecular biology approaches to specifically study one of the proteasome activators called PA28gamma, which is a prominent biomarker for cancers and the autoimmune disease, systemic lupus erythematosus.
+In my lab, we currently pursue questions examining the role that PA28/proteasomes play in regulating mitosis as well as apoptosis.
 Through understanding the regulation of proteasome activity, we hope to understand the biological processes that lead to cancerous transformations and aberrant cellular function.
 Students will learn tissue culture techniques as well as animal husbandry.
 Please see me directly for further information about opportunities in my lab.